raspberrypilearning/temperature-log/README.md

 ## Steps

-1. Setting up your Raspberry Pi*, and optionally your Real Time Clock*
+1. Setting up your Raspberry Pi, *and optionally your Real Time Clock*
 1. Create the shell script that records the temperature
 1. Make your shell script run automatically at startup